visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

   }

 The above code listing will write out Silo_ files with names such as: ``output0000.silo``, ``output0001.silo``, ``output0002.silo``, ...
-Each file contains the data from a particular simulation time-state.
+Each file contains the data from a particular simulation timestate.
 It may seem like the data are less related because they are stored in different files but the fact that the files are related in time is subtly encoded in the name of each of the files.
 When VisIt_ recognizes a pattern in the names of the files such as ``output????.silo``, in this case, VisIt_ automatically recognizes the files as a time-varying database (e.g. a *virtual* database).
 If you choose names for your Silo_ files that cannot be grouped by recognizing a